Seven Years On, Brittany Murphy’s Death Remains A Mystery

 Uptown Girls (2003) pic.twitter.com/jGO95hYtWq

-— ???? hf pixie ???? (@pradaspixie) January 22, 2017
+—???? hf pixie???? (@pradaspixie) January 22, 2017

-The psychic’s revelations rekindled speculations that Simon Monjack might have harmed his wife in some way: yet this possibility provides no explanation as to how Monjack themselves passed away under such similar circumstances.
+The psychic’s revelations rekindled speculations that Simon Monjack might have harmed his wife in some way: yet this possibility provides no explanation as to how Monjack himself passed away under such similar circumstances.
 Admittedly, Brittany Murphy’s husband was thought of as a rather notorious figure in show business, and had a history of arrests and evictions.

 Indeed, Director George Hickenlooper had admitted to thinking of Monjack as a fraud, and according to Mid-Day, Brittany Murphy had nominated her mother to inherit her estate after her death, rather than her husband.